superlistapp/super_sliver_list/README.md

 > See the [live example](https://superlistapp.github.io/super_sliver_list/#/) of `SuperSliverList`.

-`SuperSliverList` and `SuperListView` are drop in replacement widgets for `SliverList` and `ListView` that aim to address the following `SliverList` issues:
+`SuperSliverList` and `SuperListView` are drop in replacement widgets for `SliverList` and `ListView` with greatly improved performance and additional features:

-### Performance problem with large amount of items with variable extents
+#### Fast scrolling with large amount of items with variable extents

 `SliverList` performance degrades heavily when quickly scrolling through a large amount of items with different extents, requiring workarounds such as using `FixedExtentSliverList` or prototype items. `SuperSliverList` uses different layout algorithm and can handle virtually unlimited number of items with variable extents without any slow-downs.

-### Inability to jump or animate to specific item
+### Aability to jump or animate to specific item

 `SliverList` does not provide any way to jump or animate a particular index.
 There is a [scrollable_positioned_list](https://pub.dev/packages/scrollable_positioned_list) package that provides this functionality, but it comes at a cost, as it requires custom scroll view, does not seem to work properly with Scrollbars, can't be used with with other slivers (like sticky headers) and ultimately is backed by a `SliverList` so it has the same performance issues as mentioned above.

-### Erratic scrollbars behavior
+### Smoothe and predictable scrollbar behavior

-`SliverList` is quite prone to scrollbar jumping around when scrolling through a list of items with different extents.
+`SliverList` is quite prone to scrollbar erraticaly jumping around when scrolling through a list of items with different extents.
 With `SuperSliverList` the scrollbar should behave more predictably.
 See the [Advanced](##advanced) section for more details.

 `SuperSliverList` provides a way to reliably jump and animate to a specific item, even if the item is outside of the viewport and has not been built or laid out yet.